openwisp/openwisp-config/README.rst

-When a new configuration is downloaded, the agent will first backup the current running configuration, then it will try to apply the new one and perform a basic test, which consists in trying to contact the controller again;
+When a new configuration is downloaded, the agent will first backup the current running configuration, then it will try to apply the new one and perform a basic test, which consists of trying to contact the controller again.

 If the test succeeds, the configuration is considered applied and the backup is deleted.